Glossary

 Within each organization, an administrator can deploy any number of products.
 The main service is the deployment of clusters, which can be done through the CrateDB Cloud Console.
 A cluster is a set of at least one instance (referred to as node) which forms a database.
 It is also possible (and recommended) to deploy multi-node clusters.
 Then the the database is truly distributed.
 Depending on the user’s subscription plan and scaling, each cluster will have a certain storage capacity and can process a certain amount of ingests and queries per second.
 Only actual cluster usage is billed.

 A cluster has a name, a unique ID, as well as a storage and processing capacity and a number of nodes.
 Note that clusters are also versioned.
-For information on how to deploy a cluster, please see our tutorial for deploying a CrateDB Cloud cluster from scratch.
+For information on how to deploy a cluster, please see the tutorial for deploying a CrateDB Cloud cluster from scratch.

 Console